 3.3 Frequency plan alternatives

 The channels 24, 84, 25, 85, 26 and 86 are allocated for VDE after WRC-15, with the lower leg frequencies used for ship-to-shore and the upper leg frequencies used for shore-to-ship and ship-to-ship.
 The channels 2027 (ASM 1) and 2028 (ASM 2) are allocated for ASM.
 Currently, 3 alternative frequency utilization plans for VDES are under consideration.
 They describe how resources are allocated and shared between VDE-TER, VDE-SAT and ASM.
-These 3 alternative frequency utilization plans are illustrated in Figure 6, and described further below.
+These 3 alternative frequency utilization plans are illustrated in Figure 6 in two different manners, and described further below.

 Figure 6